Institutional Review Board (IRB)

 Principal Investigators (including Project Directors and faculty supervising research projects of students) who use human subjects must submit their research protocols to the Human Subjects IRB, using the appropriate template, provided below.
 An activity is required to be reviewed by the IRB if it meets the test of “Research” and “Human Subject."

-Before submitting an application to the IRB, we encourage the principle investigator to consider if their project meets the definition of research, if they are in fact using human subjects in a way that requires review, and if they might qualify for exempt status.
-A designated member of the IRB makes the final determination of whether an activity must be subjected to IRB review, not the Principal Investigator; however, if the principle investigator suspects his or her study qualifies for any of the above they should first submit one of the following:
+Before submitting an application to the IRB, we encourage the principle investigator to consider if their project meets the definition of research, and if they are in fact using human subjects in a way that requires review.

-If your study meets the definition of research, you are using human subjects, and you do not qualify for exempt status, you must submit an IRB application (see protocol templates above).
+If your study meets the definition of research, and you are using human subjects, you must submit an IRB application (see protocol templates above).
+All protocols (even if expedited or exempt) will use the full-application template listed above.

 The Principal Investigator must report to their IRB co-chair any problems or proposed procedural changes not included in the original submission.
 No changes, except those necessary to eliminate apparent immediate hazards, shall be made without prior approval by the IRB.